jason-curtis/resume-editor/README.md

 resume editor by Jason Curtis, Aug.
 2011.

 ## how to run:
-* Locally: run `python -m simpleHTTPServer` and then open `http://localhost:8000` in a Web browser.
+* Locally: run `python3 -m http.server` and then open `http://localhost:8000` in a Web browser.
 The editor will show up.
 * On GitHub Pages If you're viewing this on GH pages, just visit http://thatneat.github.io/resume-editor/index.html

 ## usage: